J. F. Paxton

 John Franklin Paxton (October 14, 1857 – May 12, 1936) was a Canadian ice hockey administrator.
 He served as president of the Ontario Hockey Association (OHA), and was the acting president of the Canadian Amateur Hockey Association during World War I. He ensured that competition for the Allan Cup continued, which saw increased participation from military teams playing senior ice hockey in Canada.
 He partnered with W. A. Hewitt to negotiate a relationship with the International Skating Union of America to resume hockey games between Canada and the United States that had ended due to the war.
 Paxton later served as treasurer of the OHA, was a regular delegate to the general meetings of the Amateur Athletic Union of Canada, and represented the old guard of strict principles of amateurism where hockey players did not accept money.
 He served as the sheriff of Ontario County from 1887 until 1932, and was the son of politician and industrialist Thomas Paxton.
 After Paxton's death, the Winnipeg Free Press referred to him as both "Canada's most beloved hockey official", and "hockey's most beloved figure".

 Early life and family

-John Franklin Paxton was born on October 14, 1857, in Port Perry, Ontario.
-He was the son of Thomas Paxton and Eliza Huckins, who had family heritage in Walsingham, England.
+John Franklin Paxton was born on October 14, 1857, in Port Perry, Province of Canada.
+He was the son of Thomas Paxton and Eliza Huckins.
+Paxton's paternal grandparents immigrated to Upper Canada in 1820, from Walsingham, England.
 Thomas Paxton was a local industrialist and businessman, who served as reeve of Reach Township and represented Ontario North in the Legislative Assembly of Ontario from 1867 to 1881.

 Paxton was married to Addie Eliza Eck, with whom he had three sons and one daughter.
 In January 1881, Thomas Paxton became sheriff of Ontario County and relocated the family to Whitby, Ontario.